 PLAN INTERNATIONAL AUSTRALIA

-As Plan International’s Australian office, Plan International Australia directly funds programs to support children in more than 25 countries.
+Our Australian Office, Plan International Australia oversee programs supporting children in more than 25 countries and fund child sponsorship programs across the federation.
 Through our work, we address the immediate needs of children dealing with poverty, inequality and disaster, and work to empower children and their families in the long term.

 All children deserve to live happy and healthy lives.
 Plan International Australia recognises the power and potential of every single child.